-Domestic Violence or "DV /" should be written next to o the charge (Ex.
-Assault .
+Domestic Violence or "DV" should be written next to the charge (Ex.
+Assault DV)

-Original R&I
+Original R&I Copy IAB Copy ADE

-Сору IAB

-Сору ADE

-Сору Station Involved

-DO NOT PLACE ANY JUVENILE ARREST TICKET IN THE PUBLIC INFORMATION BOX
+\ DO NOT PLACE ANY JUVENILE ARREST TICKET IN THE PUBLIC INFORMATION BOX

-Make requested copies for Arresting Officer Assign a Juvenile Number to all Juvenile Felony Arrest Tickets including Felony Drug Arrest Tickets, then log with RED number in the Log Book.
-(Ex. - J022472)
+- \ Make requested copies for Arresting Officer - \ Assign a Juvenile Number to all Juvenile Felony Arrest Tickets including Felony Drug Arrest Tickets, then log with RED number in the Log Book.
+(Ex.
+J022472)